tarung/notes/MLF/Batch2.md

 \end{cases}
 \]

-This function is continuous at \(x = 2\) since both sides approach the same value.
-However, the derivative from the right is 4, and from the left is 2, so the derivative does not exist at \(x = 2\).
+This function is continuous at $x = 2$ since both sides approach the same value.
+However, the derivative from the right is 4, and from the left is 2, so the derivative does not exist at $x = 2$.

 ---